Dean Corll: Murders

 Corll's victims were usually lured into either one of the two vehicles he owned (a Ford Econoline van and a Plymouth GTX) or a 1969 Chevrolet Corvette he is known to have purchased for Brooks in February 1971.
 The enticement was typically an offer of a party or a lift, and the victim would be driven to Corll's house.
 At Corll's residence, the youths would be plied with alcohol or other drugs until they passed out, tricked into donning handcuffs, or simply grabbed by force.
 They were then stripped naked and tied to either Corll's bed or, usually, a marine-grade plywood torture board which was regularly hung on a wall.
 Once manacled, the victims would be sexually assaulted, beaten, tortured and, sometimes after several days, killed by strangulation or shooting with a .22 caliber pistol.
 Their bodies were then tied in plastic sheeting and buried in one of four places: a rented boat shed in Southwest Houston, a beach on the Bolivar Peninsula, a woodland near Lake Sam Rayburn (where Corll's family owned a lakeside log cabin), or a beach in Jefferson County.

 In several instances, Corll forced his victims to either phone or write to their parents with explanations for their absences in an effort to allay the parents' fears for their sons' safety.
 He is also known to have retained keepsakes—usually keys—from his victims.
 (Note: Henley would later state to investigators that one of Corll's motivations for retaining the keys of his victims had been to subsequently burglarize their homes.
 Although some of Corll's victims' homes were later burglarized, Henley was adamant he had never actually participated in these burglaries himself.)

-During the years in which he abducted and murdered his victims, Corll often changed addresses—sometimes residing in an apartment for a matter of weeks before relocating.
-However, until he moved into his father's former home in Pasadena in the spring of 1973, he always lived in or close to Houston Heights—frequently close to elementary schools.
+During the years in which he abducted and murdered his victims, Corll often changed addresses—sometimes living in an apartment for a matter of weeks before relocating.
+However, until he moved into his father's former home in Pasadena in the spring of 1973, he always lived in or close to Houston Heights—often near elementary schools.